Best Shampoo for Colored Hair (2026 Guide)

 Cons

-• Can feel rich on very fine hair—use a pea size and rinse well
+• May feel heavy on very fine hair—use a small amount and rinse thoroughly

-How to use: Emulsify a dime–nickel size in wet hands, apply to scalp, massage 30–45 seconds, then run the foam through mid-lengths for 5–10 seconds.
-Rinse cool.
+How to use: Emulsify a dime-to-nickel-size amount in wet hands, apply to the scalp, massage for 30–45 seconds, then pull the lather through mid-lengths for 5–10 seconds.
+Rinse with cool or lukewarm water.

 We may earn a small referral fee